vpelss/Forever_Passwords/README.md

 https://bixense.com/pwcalculator/

-The programs above are limited to where they can be used.
-So I wrote Forever_Passwords in HTML/Javascript to making it accesible to all platforms and browsers.
-It is a single 'index.html' file design to easily store the code locally for stand alone systems.
+The programs above, while execlent, are limited to where they can be used.
+So I wrote Forever_Passwords in HTML/Javascript to make it accesible to all platforms and browsers.
+It's single file design allows you to easily store the code localy for stand alone systems.

-Why is Forever Passords and PWCalc for you?
+Why is the Forever Passords and PWCalc method of generating passwords for you?

 Typical Password problems:
-- Multiple passwords are hard to remember
 - Reuse of passwords is a bad practice.
 If one site get's hacked, your password is compromised on other sites.
 - Passwords should not be written down or stored in any location
 - Password Storage solutions can potentialy be hacked.
 If that happens, all your passwords are compromised
+- Multiple passwords are hard to remember

-Solution / Benefits of Forever_Passwords:
+Solution and benefits of Forever_Passwords:
 All passwords for each website is unique.
 The passwords are not stored.
 The passwords are incredibly complex.
 The passwords are easy to generate.

-Use:
+How to use Forever_Passwords:
 - run index.html off the website (https://www.emogic.com/Forever_Passwords/) or your locally stored version
-- Select an Alias - usually based on url
+- Select an Alias : usually based on url
-- Select a Secret - a word. phrase, or password
+- Select a Secret : a word, phrase, or password
-- Password is generated
+- Password is generated : copy and use

-Note: Strength lies is having a unique, but easy to remember pattern for site Alias.
+Note: For security reasons, use a unique, but easy to remember, pattern for the Alias.
 If it is difficult to guess, your Secret can be simpler.
 However having both a complex Alias and Secret is the best.

 Recommendations:
 - 'salt' your Alias. example: mysite.com!!!Jan2018 (eg: if password it to be changed monthly your salt might be !!!Jan2018.
 Make your salt unique and don't share your salt pattern.
-Use complex, easy to remember salt.
+Use complex, but easy to remember, salt.
-- Change passwords on regular basis.
+- Change passwords on regular basis
-- Do not store important passwords in a browser cache!
+- Do not store important passwords in a browser cache

 Possible issues:
 - Single url requires multiple passwords eg: wwww.mysite.com and cpanel.mysite.com : solution, add www or cpanel to the Alias